 - Place the peace lily in a basin of water for 10 minutes or more, ensuring the root ball is fully submerged.
-This ensures that water can absorb in the soil properly, so that the roots can access the moisture they need rather then water trickling of the surface.
+This ensures that water can absorb in the soil properly so that the roots can access the moisture they need rather than water trickling off the surface.

 - Water peace lilies with a really thorough soak every 7-10 days.
 The peace lily prefers a cycle of watering where the soil is watered thoroughly then the surface of the soil is allowed to dry between bouts of watering.
 This ensures that the peace lily has access to enough moisture to meet its water requirements without risking root rot from boggy soil.

-- Mist the leaves too increase the humidity indoors.
-Either mist the leaves of use a special plant humidifier to increase the humidity around your peace lily.
-Misting the leaves creates a humid micro-climate around the peace lilies leaves which emulates the humid conditions of its native environment and counteracts the affects of dry air indoors, to prevent brown leaf tips.
+- Mist the leaves to increase the humidity indoors.
+Either mist the leaves or use a special plant humidifier to increase the humidity around your peace lily.
+Misting the leaves creates a humid micro-climate around the peace lilies leaves which emulates the humid conditions of its native environment and counteracts the effects of dry air indoors, to prevent brown leaf tips.

 - Avoid locating peace lilies near a source of heat or in the path of air currents from air conditioning or draughts.
-Peace lilies grow well at room temperature, but indoor can dry the air significantly, so ideally place your peace lily away from any indoor heating.
+Peace lilies grow well at room temperature but indoors can dry the air significantly, so ideally place your peace lily away from any indoor heating.

 If the soil feels boggy at the top and base of the pot then overwatering and poor drainage are the causes of the leaf tips turning brown in which case:

 - Ensure the peace lily is planted in a pot with drainage holes in the base to allow water to drain freely.
-Peace lilies need evenly moist that drains well, to avoid excess water pooling around the roots.
+Peace lilies need evenly moist and drain well, to avoid excess water pooling around the roots.
 Empty any saucers or trays underneath the pot of excess water regularly to ensure good drainage.

 (Read my article, how often to water peace lilies).